MaastrichtU-IDS/federatedQueryKG/usecaseLifescience.md

 In this use case, participants are requested to efficiently re-write and execute the query listed below, which uses many data sources, in federated manner.

+The participants will need to answer the queries by retrieving and joining informations from multiple SPARQL endpoints among this list of endpoints:

+* Bio2RDF drugbank: to host on GraphDB at https://graphdb.dumontierlab.com
+* Bio2RDF HGNC: to host on Stardog at https://stardog.137.120.31.102.nip.io (create db `federated-demo`)
+* Bio2RDF goa: to host on [oxigraph](https://github.com/oxigraph/oxigraph)
+* Wikipathways: hosted on Virtuoso at https://sparql.wikipathways.org/sparql
+* KG-hub Covid-kg hosted on Blazegraph at http://kg-hub-rdf.berkeleybop.io/blazegraph/sparql
+* Wikidata hosted on Blazegraph at https://query.wikidata.org

 ## Wikipathways x BioLink

 Question: "For each gene present in the kg-covid-19 endpoint, retrieve the pathways this gene is part of in the WikiPathways endpoint"